Yvon Duhamel: Kawasaki factory racing team

 Kawasaki introduced the KR750 for the 1975 season and, Duhamel used it to place a close second to multi-time world champion Giacomo Agostini at the 1975 Paul Ricard 200 race, despite having to make two fuel stops to Agostini's one stop.
-On June 28, 1975, he scored a fifth place finish at the Dutch TT, giving Kawasaki its best result of the year in the 250cc world championships.
-He returned to the Assen Circuit on July 9, 1975 and won the Dutch round of the 1975 Formula 750 season.
+On June 28, 1975, he scored a fifth place finish at the 250cc Dutch TT, giving Kawasaki its best result of the year in the 250cc world championships.
+He returned to the Assen Circuit on July 9, 1975, and won the Dutch round of the 1975 Formula 750 season.
 He also competed in the FIM Endurance World Championship at the famous 24 Hours of Le Mans and teamed up with Jean-François Baldé to place third at the 1975 Bol d'Or 24-hour endurance race.

 The AMA introduced its first road racing category for production class motorcycles as a support class for the 1975 Laguna Seca national.
 Kawasaki entered Duhamel on a modified version of the Kawasaki Z1 and, despite his small stature, he was able to muscle the motorcycle to victory.
-The production class series would eventually become the AMA Superbike Championship in 1986.
 At the next race held at the Pocono Raceway, he entered the production class race riding a 750cc Kawasaki H2 two stroke motorcycle and won the race.
 The victory marked the last time a two stroke motorcycle would win a production class race at an AMA road racing event.
-Duhamel's participation in production class racing gave credibility to the fledging class.
+Many of the top American motorcycle racers were disdainful of the new race category because they did not consider production class motorcycles as proper racing machinery, however Duhamel's participation gave credibility to the fledging class.
+The production class series would eventually become the AMA Superbike Championship in 1986.

 Duhamel was the sole rider on the Kawasaki factory team in 1976, signed to enter in only three AMA races as he began to reduce his riding schedule.
 He had lost his motivation due to the frequent mechanical failures of the Kawasaki as, the Yamaha TZ750 began to dominate the 750cc class.
 Duhamel scored two more podium results in the Canadian rounds of the Formula 750 championship in 1977 and 1978 in his final appearances as a member of the Kawasaki factory racing team.